Saturday in the Talks Theatre

-When allotment enthusiast Annabelle Padwick takes to the stage at the RHS Flower Show Cardiff, she'll have so much more to share with the audience than advice on growing fruit and veg.
+When allotment enthusiast Annabelle Padwick took to the stage at the RHS Flower Show Cardiff, she had so much more to share with the audience than advice on growing fruit and veg.

-While her vegetable growing has gone from strength to strength, it’s not her home-grown carrots that Annabelle wants to shout about.
-The self-taught allotment enthusiast will share her story of how growing her own produce has transformed her confidence and outlook on life.
+While her vegetable growing has gone from strength to strength, it’s not her home-grown carrots that Annabelle wanted to shout about.
+The self-taught allotment enthusiast shared her story of how growing her own produce has transformed her confidence and outlook on life.

 “It really changed my life,” said Annabelle.
 “Gardening helped me when nothing else could.”

 From the age of 21, Annabelle began to have problems with anxiety and panic attacks – to the point where she couldn’t leave the house.

 “Nothing that the doctor prescribed really helped,” explained Annabelle.
 “I tried CBT, but that didn’t really work for me.
 I had to come up with my own coping mechanisms.”